-Students from throughout the FPU community join music students in performances with a wide variety of groups.
+Students from all majors are welcome to join music students in a wide variety of groups.
 For information about auditions or gaining conductor approval to join an ensemble, contact the Music Office at 559-453-2267 or at firstname.lastname@example.org.

 Concert Choir - Milt Friesen, conductor

-As the university's premier vocal group, this group of 40-50 men and women perform for high schools and churches locally, go on tour and attend choral festivals.
-Music comes from all periods, Classical to the 21st century, a cappella and accompanied.
-The primary focus is on sacred texts such as hymns and spirituals.
+As the university's premier vocal group, this auditioned group of 40-50 men and women perform widely at schools, churches, on tour and at choral festivals.
+Music comes from all periods, Classical to the 21st Century, a cappella and accompanied, with the primary focus on sacred texts.

 Crosswind - Melita Zubacz, conductor

 A new sound blew into campus during the 2006-2007 school year with the creation of this troupe of singers and instrumentalists.
 The ensemble performs two genres of contemporary music: European-influenced choral anthems and African-influenced praise and worship music, the latter featuring guitars and drums to provide a backbeat.

 This auditioned choir maintains an outreach to the community and a connection for alumni who want to continue singing at a professional level.
 The 60-plus members perform sacred and secular music at Christmas and spring concerts.